 You can be the key to getting people to the event!
 By sharing the content from the official feeds, networking with other exhibitors and attendees, you are doing a lot for the event.
 Being a sponsor of an event can be very rewarding if you take advantage of the opportunity.
 Networking with exhibitors, finalists, attendees and the event itself online can give your brand massive exposure.

 TIP.
 If people are engaging with you on social media, invite them to talk to you in person at this event or give them the link to register.
 Pre-event social media activity is a great chance to network and make informal introductions.

 Reuse & Recycle.

 Re-share the photos of the event. #throwbackthursday and #flashbackfriday is a great chance to do that.
 Share pictures of the day in an album on Facebook a day or two later, as well on Twitter, Instagram and relevant groups on LinkedIn.
 Tag the hosts and people you have met that could lead (keep them warm).

 Tweet any new contacts almost immediately to say it was ‘nice to meet you’.
 Like their business page on Facebook (as your page AND YOU) and post on their wall, or message the page privately.
 Connect on LinkedIn, send them a personalised invite to connect, and follow their company page on LinkedIn.
 Follow on Instagram as well and start to engage with their photos and stories.

-The Typeface Group are sponsors of The INSPIRE Business Awards (entries now open) and have been winners of national UK Blog Awards, (now closed as of 2019) Catherine Awards in recent years as well as having spoken at The Telegraph Festival of Business and various industry events.
-The team are looking forward to attending multiple events in the region over the coming months, so you can watch us practice what we preach.
+The Typeface Group are partners of Hampshire Pride, Winchester Cocktail week and have been attendees of many business events over the years.
+The team are looking forward to attending more events in the region over the coming months, so you can watch us practice what we preach.